-The framework defines three levels of attainment for each supporting question.
+The framework defines three four levels of attainment for each supporting question.
 The auditor will collect evidence within the scope of the audit based on the information and judgement questions specified in the framework to determine DCC's level of attainment for each supporting question.
+The judgement questions are non-exhaustive and the auditor may draw on its own judgement to assess DCC.